atreyasha/spp-explainability/docs/develop.md

             2.  replace all epsilon words by the symbol where possible

+            3.  make number of decimal places consistent wherever they are used such as in tables with tau

-            3.  add remaining features by referring to master template such as abstract (short summarized introduction), list of tables/figures/abbreviations, appendices, etc; see master document for examples
+            4.  add remaining features by referring to master template such as abstract (short summarized introduction), list of tables/figures/abbreviations, appendices, etc; see master document for examples

-            4.  change to two sided format before printing, as this works well for binding/printing
+            5.  change to two sided format before printing, as this works well for binding/printing

-            5. EITHER quote + indent sentences directly taken from other studies with page and section OR paraphrase them and leave them in a definition environment
+            6. EITHER quote + indent sentences directly taken from other studies with page and section OR paraphrase them and leave them in a definition environment

-            6.  check that all borrowed figures have an explicit attribution such as \"taken from paper et al (year)\"
+            7.  check that all borrowed figures have an explicit attribution such as \"taken from paper et al (year)\"

-            7.  perform spell-check of all text
+            8.  perform spell-check of all text

-            8.  change red link color in table of contents and modify color of URLs
+            9.  change red link color in table of contents and modify color of URLs

-            9.  always mention \"figure taken from study (year)\" when using external figures
+            10. always mention \"figure taken from study (year)\" when using external figures

         2. UP-related